shadow-light/sellingjesus.org/src/articles/judas.md

 > If my preaching is voluntary, I have a reward.
 But if it is not voluntary, I am still entrusted with a responsibility.
 What then is my reward?
 That in preaching the gospel I may offer it free of charge, and so not use up my rights in preaching it.
 (1 Corinthians 9:17-18)

 The one who sells Christian teaching forfeits the heavenly reward available to those who offer the word of God freely.
-Jesus himself described how those who give or pray for recognition among men trade a heavenly reward for an earthly one (Matt.
-6:1-6).
+Jesus himself described how those who give or pray for recognition among men trade a heavenly reward for an earthly one (Matt 6:1-6).
 The same applies to the work of preaching and teaching.
 The one who exchanges the word for material honors does so at the expense of heavenly honors.

 ## An Injury to the Kingdom